 The Board of Trustees is the policymaking and oversight body for the State Bar; State Bar committees provide support to ensure that the State Bar effectively fulfills its expansive mission, which includes protecting the public through the licensing, regulation, and discipline of attorneys, and increasing the diversity of the legal profession and access to legal services.

 The State Bar is most effective when membership of its committees represents the rich racial, ethnic, geographic, and professional diversity of Californians.
 We encourage applications from those well-versed in State Bar issues as well as those with little knowledge or experience but with interest in helping the organization advance its important statutory mission.
-Public (nonattorney) members receive a small stipend for this work.
+Nonlawyer public members receive a small stipend for this work.

-All committee meetings are currently being held virtually.
-In the future, committee members may be asked to travel to attend in person meetings.
-Travel costs will reimbursed in accordance with the State Bar’s Travel and Business-Related Expense Policy.
+Most committee meetings are held virtually, and up to two meetings a year are held in person.
+Travel costs will be reimbursed in accordance with the State Bar’s Travel and Business-Related Expense Policy.